0xPolygon/polygon-docs/docs/zkEVM/spec/evm-differences.md

    - Gas optimization techniques.
    - Interacting with libraries, like Web3.js and Ethers.js.
-   - Deploying contracts works seamlessly on the zkEVM without any overhead.
+   - Deploying contracts seamlessly on the zkEVM without any overhead.

 ### Opcodes